 More information about China is available from the Department of State and other sources, some of which are listed below:

 The Annual Report to Congress on International Religious Freedom describes the status of religious freedom in each foreign country, and government policies violating religious belief and practices of groups, religious denominations and individuals, and U.S. policies to promote religious freedom around the world.
-It is submitted in compliance with P.L.
-105-292 (105th Congress) and is cited as the International Religious Freedom Act of 1998.
+Click here for the 2019 China-specific report in: English and Chinese.